 A key component in marathon and half-marathon training is nutrition.
 Fueling your body for endurance is essential.
-Here is some advice from Jackie Dikos, registered dietitian and sports dietetics specialist at Community:
+Here is some advice from Jackie Dikos, registered dietitian and sports nutrition specialist at Community:

 Limit fat excesses.

 Meals that are high fat content, like wings, an 8 oz. steak, and creamy pasta sauce take a long time to digest and can contribute to gastrointestinal issues.
 These meals can also rob a carbohydrate-rich appetite.
 Instead of eating one large meal that's high in fat, spread out small amounts of healthy fat choices (nuts, avocado, salmon, and olive oil) throughout the day.

 Lean proteins such as chicken, fish, Greek yogurt, eggs, lean beef, and cottage cheese support tissue growth and repair, as well as healthy immune function.
 It’s important to include lean protein in your meals, but avoid letting protein dominate a good training diet.